AP FACT CHECK: Entire Trump tweet on immigrant aid is wrong | WTOP

-WASHINGTON (AP) — President Donald Trump is spreading a false claim from supporters that people who are in the United States illegally receive more in federal assistance than the average American gets in Social Security…
+President Donald Trump is spreading a false claim from supporters that people who are in the U.S. illegally receive more in federal assistance than the average American gets in Social Security benefits.

 WASHINGTON (AP) — President Donald Trump is spreading a false claim from supporters that people who are in the United States illegally receive more in federal assistance than the average American gets in Social Security benefits.